 The Australia-Indonesia Partnership in Disaster Risk Management is proud to support the annual National Disaster Preparedness Day (Hari Kesiapsiagaan Bencana/HKB).
-In 2016, the National Disaster Management Authority (BNPB) initiated an annual HKB, in which every 26 April was selected as the HKB as it was the day the UU No 24/2007 on Disaster Management was enacted.
-This year’s HKB theme is ‘Disaster Resilient Families, Pillars of the Nation in Facing Disasters’.
-Disaster Preparedness Day aims to increase public awareness of the importance of knowledge and understanding of disaster risks; foster a culture of disaster awareness, and develop skills on appropriate ways to protect oneself from disasters.
-This year BNPB aims to highlight that disaster preparedness needs to be built from the smallest unit within the community, preparing the community to face threats, determining the size of the risks, and the impacts of disasters that might occur.
-This will be combined with a further emphasis on increasing community awareness that disaster mitigation efforts are a shared responsibility.
+In 2016, the National Disaster Management Authority (BNPB) chose 26 April to commemorate HKB annually, as it was the day the Bill No 24/2007 on Disaster Management was enacted.
+This year’s HKB theme is ‘Disaster-Resilient Families, Pillars of the Nation in Facing Disasters’.
+The National Disaster Preparedness Day aims to increase public awareness of the importance of having knowledge and understanding of disaster risks, foster a culture of disaster awareness, and develop skills on appropriate ways to protect oneself from disasters.
+This year, BNPB aims to highlight that disaster preparedness needs to be built from the smallest units within the community, preparing the community to face threats, determining the size of the risks, and the impacts of disasters that might occur.
+This will be combined with further emphasis on increasing community awareness that disaster mitigation efforts are a shared responsibility.